andrew henderson menu

 It’s a straightforward process, but your citizenship appeal may be denied if:

-• You have been in jail for over three years in the last five years.
+• You’ve been in jail for over three years in the last five years

-• You have an illegitimate source of income (working without a legal permit etc.)
+• You’ve an illegitimate source of income (working without a legal permit or other offences)

-Argentina recognizes the right to possess dual citizenship, which means you will not have to renounce your citizenship while becoming an Argentine national.
+Argentina recognises the right to possess dual citizenship , which means you won’t have to renounce your citizenship if you become an Argentine national.

 The interesting thing about Argentine nationality is that you cannot renounce it.
-Many countries that don’t allow dual citizenship may make exceptions for cases like these where renunciation is impossible.
+However, many countries that don’t allow dual citizenship may make exceptions for cases where renunciation is impossible.

 Argentina issues various residence visas based on different motives – the following are some of the most notable ones.